thunderbird/developer-docs/thunderbird-development/building-thunderbird/linux-build-prerequisites.md

 The Thunderbird build can use 30-40GB of disk space to complete depending on your operating system.

 {% hint style="warning" %}
-Note that while it's not technically required to have an internet connection to build, the default when building from `mozilla/comm-central` is that `--enable-bootstrap` is set so that the toolchains download automatically.
-If you do not have an active internet connection then
+Note that while it's not technically required to have an internet connection to build, the default setup has `--enable-bootstrap` so that the toolchains download automatically.
 {% endhint %}

 # Build Environment